AliceWonderMiscreations/PluggableUnplugged/README.md

   nonce so that it can be included as a hidden input in a generated form.

 * `awm_verify_nonce(string $nonce, string $action = 'generic'): bool`
-  This function verifies that specified nonce has been stored in the user's session data associated with the specified `$action` and then invalidates it from validating in the future, as it has been used.
-It return `true` when it is fed a nonce that validates, and `false` when it is fed a nonce that does not validate.
+  This function verifies that the specified nonce has been stored in the user's session data associated with the specified `$action` and then invalidates it from validating in the future, as it has been used.
+It returns `true` when it is fed a nonce that validates, and `false` when it is fed a nonce that does not validate.